Scripting in TNTmips

 Display control scripts that create interactive windows to use with the View.

-These scripts create an on-the fly layer to render in the View window.
+These scripts render an on-the fly layer in the View window.

-GeoFormulas: Combine rasters and vector polygons to create a new geospatial objects or layer.
+GeoFormulas: Combine rasters and/or vector polygons to create a new geospatial object or layer.

 Select records, assign symbols, specify labels, and format coordinates.

-Add a border, tic marks, north arrow, logo, title, and layer labels to your map.
+Add a border, tic marks, north arrow, logo, title, or layer labels to your map.

 Geospatial Process Scripts